-The 6’4” former center is the first Caribbean and first Jamaican player to be signed to the Women's National Basketball Association (WNBA).
+The 6’4” former center is the first Jamaican player to be signed to the Women's National Basketball Association (WNBA).

-The incredible personal journey of Simone Edwards took her from an impoverished and gang-infested village in Kingston, Jamaica, to become the first Caribbean player signed to the WNBA.
+The incredible personal journey of Simone Edwards took her from an impoverished and gang-infested village in Kingston, Jamaica, to become the first Jamaican player signed to the WNBA.

 As a high school senior, Edwards was offered a full scholarship to an American college – but only if she learned to play basketball.
 Frequently referred to as the “Jamaican Hurricane,” Edwards is famous in the WNBA for her fan-favorite “Shimmy Shake” and her record as one of the top rebounders in the world.